retooth2/xenharmlib/doc/posttonal.rst

 Xenharmlib implements a generalization of the :math:`I` operation, called :meth:`~xenharmlib.core.scale.Scale.reflection`, that reflects the scale around an arbitrary axis pitch.
-Without any parameters it reflects around the zero element of the origin context (pitch 0 in tunings, C0 in UpDownNotation).
+Without any parameters, it reflects around the zero element of the origin context (pitch 0 in tunings, C0 in UpDownNotation).